yashi7/Library-Management-System/CONTRIBUTING.md

-# CONTRIBUTING TO CHRIST UNIVERSITY LIBRARY
+# CONTRIBUTING TO CHRIST UNIVERSITY LIBRARY 📚

-Thank you for expressing interest in contributing to our project!
+Thank you for expressing interest in contributing to our project! 🌟

-## Prerequisites:
+## Prerequisites 🛠️
 Before you start, make sure you have the following installed:

-- Python: Ensure you have the latest version of Python installed from the official [Python website](https://www.python.org/).
+- Python: Ensure you have the latest version of Python installed from the official [Python website](https://www.python.org/) 🐍.
 - Git: Confirm that Git, a version control system, is installed on your machine.
-You can download it from [here](https://git-scm.com/).
+You can download it from [here](https://git-scm.com/) 📦.
 - Django: Our project uses Django, a Python web framework.
-Install Django with the command: `pip install django`.
+Install Django with the command: `pip install django` ⚙️.

-## Getting Started:
+## Getting Started 🚀
 Follow these steps to set up your development environment and contribute:

 1. **Fork the Repository:**